benhide/Urho3D-Star-Wars-Boids-Game/README.md

-# Urho3D-Star-Wars-Boids-Game
-Urho3D Star Wars x-wing boids game
+# Urho3D Star Wars Boids Game

 The game fetures the following:
 1. Space based flight simwhich involves combat with swarms of space ships implemented using a “boids” algorithm.